kleinerman/dobie/docs/front_end_specs.rst

     "message": "Person deleted",
     "status": "OK"
   }

+If the person is not present in the system, the following message will be received:

+  HTTP/1.0 404 NOT FOUND
+  Content-Type: application/json
+  Content-Length: 107
+  Server: Werkzeug/0.12.2 Python/3.6.0
+  Date: Mon, 17 Jul 2017 00:09:43 GMT

+  {
+   "code": 404,
+    "error": "request not found",
+    "message": "Person not found",
+    "status": "error"
+  }

-A pop up should inform that situation.
+A pop up should inform the success or unsuccess of the operation